-Let's look at an example of what I am talking about outside of running.
+Let's see an example of what I am talking about outside running.

 The Craftsman Of Days Gone By

-Standardization methods now mass-produce the furniture, so each item looks the same.
-Much more money is made because it is relatively easy to create mass widgets for multitudes of people rather than unique pieces of furniture for one family.
+Standardization methods now mass-produce the furniture so each item looks the same.
+Much more money is made because it is relatively easy to create mass widgets for multitudes of people rather than unique furniture for one family.

 However, the quality and craftsmanship of a customized piece of furniture are usually better in the customized production model.